Mandaranian-Cactus/Physics-Engine-Game/README.md

 2-D Platformer incroperating physics.

 NOTE THAT EVERY FILE IS NO NECESSARY COMPLETE/FULLY OPTIMIZED.
-THEY ARE INSTEAD ONLY PROGRESS CHECKPOINTS.
+THEY ARE INSTEAD ONLY PROGRESS CHECKPOINTS AND SOME OF THEM ARE JUST BE BEING LAZY/DISINTRESTED.
 FOR EXP: "Physics Engine.py" is likely unoptimized with some unnecessary code.
-Future iteration (As indicated by the higher number) will tend to be more refined!
+Future iterations (As indicated by the higher number) will tend to be more refined!